 Unlike regular websites, PWAs can work regardless of the Internet connection.
 This allows users to use the app when there is no Internet leveling up the user engagement and availability.
 PWAs will save the information and any changes automatically when you are online again.
 For example, you can make your product catalogs accessible offline.
 This will increase your customer retention as well as engagement rates.

-- Native-Like Performance
+- Native-Luck Performance

 PWAs are designed to resemble native apps but with the full functionality of regular websites.
 The existing frameworks and tools can provide the PWA users with the flawless user experience when compared to websites.